V-Sekai/world/70_packet_format.md

 ## Snapshot Size

-The total snapshot size would be the sum of the sizes of all the `RigidBody` structs for all players and their bones.
+The total snapshot size would be the sum of the sizes of all the `Entity` structs for all players and their bones.

-- Player's `RigidBody`: `n * 56 bytes = 64 * 56 bytes = 3584 bytes`.
+- Player's `Entity`: `n * 56 bytes = 64 * 56 bytes = 3584 bytes`.
 - Player's Bones: `n * b * 56 bytes = 64 * 256 * 56 bytes = 917504 bytes`.

 So, the total snapshot size would be `3584 bytes + 917504 bytes = 921088 bytes`, or approximately `899 KB`.

-This calculation assumes that there are no other data included in the snapshot and that the `RigidBody` struct does not have any padding or alignment issues.
+This calculation assumes that there are no other data included in the snapshot and that the `Entity` struct does not have any padding or alignment issues.
 In a real-world scenario, the actual snapshot size might be larger due to additional game state information, network overhead, etc.

 By using octahedral compression for orientation, we have reduced the snapshot size from `962 KB` to `899 KB`, saving approximately `63 KB`.